 - Archer Archetype: Fills this spot in "Blackwater", and is as good as you'd expect.

 - Armour-Piercing Question: To Tyrion: "When have you ever risked your life for me?"

 - At Least I Admit It: Bronn knows exactly who and what he is and makes absolutely no apologies or excuses for it.
-This has the effect of people trying to insult him and he agrees with them.Meryn: You're an upjumped cutthroat.
+This has the effect of people trying to insult him only for him to agree with them.Meryn: You're an upjumped cutthroat.
 Nothing more.

 Bronn: That's exactly who I am.

 - Also comes up when Sandor accuses him of loving killing, and pulls a "Not So Different" Remark (and a Badass Boast).